Samsung/tizen-docs/docs/application/dotnet/get-started/iot/first-app.md

 -   In the Visual Studio menu, select **Build \> Build Solution**.
 -   In the **Solution Explorer** view, right-click the solution name and select **Build**.

 Tizen .NET applications are always deployed as installable packages.
 The package files have the `.tpk` file extension, and the process of generating a package is controlled by the [manifest file](../../../vstools/tools/manifest-editor.md).
-The Visual Studio template generates the manifest file (`tizen-manifest.xml`) to the top level of the \<projectname\>.Tizen project.
+The Visual Studio template generates the manifest file (`tizen-manifest.xml`) to the top level of the **\<projectname\>.Tizen project**.

 For this example application, the default manifest is sufficient.
 If you want to make any change in the application, such as changing the application icon or installing resources that are used by the application at runtime, see [Package Your Application](#package-your-application).